mikavir/rx-decode/README.md

 - **Drag and Drop Game Mechanics**

-    - The use of "Drag and Drop" mechanics encourages accesibility as it is easy to understand increasing to wider target audience.
+    - The use of "Drag and Drop" mechanics encourages accesibility as it is easy to understand, increasing to wider target audiences.

 ![gif](documentation/features/feature14.gif)